Learn about the different types of strata meetings, including annual general meetings and strata commenting meetings, and why you should get involved.

 A proxy voter is somebody who can attend and vote at a meeting on your behalf.

-To appoint a proxy voter, complete a proxy appointment form (PDF 163.15KB) and give it to the secretary.
+To appoint a proxy voter, complete a proxy appointment form (PDF 100.29KB) and give it to the secretary.

 For large schemes (with more than 100 properties), you must give the form to the secretary at least 24 hours before a meeting.
 In other schemes, you can hand it over before the meeting starts.

-Also, in a large scheme, the person you nominate can’t already hold a proxy vote for more than 5% of the total number of properties.
+If you are in a scheme with more than 20 properties, the person you nominate can’t already hold a proxy vote for more than 5% of the total number of properties.